ipfs-shipyard/space/ROADMAP.md

 ## Milestone 6

-Milestone six focuses on implementing minimum retry methods for reliability.
+Milestone six focuses on implementing retry & resume methods for reliability.

 - [x] [**PoC - Define and implement block re-transmissions**](https://github.com/ipfs-shipyard/space/pull/40) - The initial implementation of the block transfer protocol is a very simple one-way stream of DAG blocks.
 Define a mechanism for detecting missing blocks, requesting transmission of specific blocks, and responding to those requests.
 Implement in myceli both transmissions and responses.
+- [x] [**PoC - Implement Connectivity API and Modify data transfer protocol to account for connectedness**](https://github.com/ipfs-shipyard/space/pull/60) - Implement APIs to be used by external systems to indicate if the system is connected, and modify data transfer protocol to pause/resume transfer based on connected state.
-- [ ] **MVP v0.6 - Demonstrate block retransmit over radio** - Establish a myceli session over the dev radio link at a speed which ensures minor packet loss and tune the re-transmission mechanism to overcome the packet loss.
+- [x] **MVP v0.6 - Demonstrate block retransmit over radio** - Establish a myceli session over the dev radio link at a speed which ensures minor packet loss and tune the re-transmission mechanism to overcome the packet loss.

 ## Milestone 7

 Milestone seven focuses beginning integrating myceli with kubo.

-- [ ] **PoC - Implement initial myceli to kubo bridge** - Utilize the kubo rpc api to implement a bridge process which syncs blocks received by a myceli node into a kubo node.
+- [x] [**PoC - Implement initial myceli to kubo bridge**](https://github.com/ipfs-shipyard/space/pull/44) - Utilize the kubo rpc api to implement a bridge process which syncs blocks received by a myceli node into a kubo node.
+- [ ] **PoC - Implement kubo to public IPFS bridge** - Determine a method for sharing data from a local Kubo node with a publicly accessible IPFS gateway.
-- [ ] **MVP 0.7 - Demonstrate first myceli to kubo integration** - Demonstrate downlinking a dag over the radio to a myceli ground node, syncing that dag to a kubo node, and then viewing the representative file hosted on IPFS.
+- [ ] **MVP 0.7 - Demonstrate myceli to kubo integration** - Demonstrate downlinking a dag over the radio to a myceli ground node, syncing that dag to a kubo node, and then viewing the representative file hosted on IPFS via a public gateway.
-## Milestone 8

-Milestone seven focuses on APIs for gathering pass/connectedness info, and incorporating that info into the transfer process.

-- [ ] **PoC - Implement `Is Connected` and `Next Pass Info` APIs** - Implement APIs to be used by external systems to indicate if the system is connected and to give information about the next pass.
-- [ ] **PoC - Modify data transfer protocol to account for pass/connectedness info** - Update the data transfer protocol to track pass/connectedness information and determine when it should be transmitting data based on known pass information.
-- [ ] **PoC - Implement baseline metrics** - Implement a baseline set of metrics, perhaps [this list](https://github.com/n0-computer/test-plans/tree/main/movethebytes/data-transfer#metrics) suggested by move the bytes, and build into logging of block-ship transmitter and receiver.
-- [ ] **MVP 0.8 - Simulate a "pass" using implemented APIs and demonstrate how data transfer responds**

 ## Future Epics